Hochschild-Kostant-Rosenberg isomorphism for derived Deligne-Mumford stacks: Examples and applications

 Although most DM stacks are not global quotients by finite groups, in practice, by working with quotient stacks by linear algebraic groups, we can already deal with a fairly large class of DM stacks.
-For instance, the weighted projective line $\mathbb{P}^1(p,q)$ is equivalent to the quotient stack $[\mathbb{A}^2/\mathbb{G}_m]$ where the 2-dimensional representation of $\mathbb{G}_m$ is of weight $p, q$.
+For instance, the weighted projective line $\mathbb{P}^1(p,q)$ in \Cref{eg:WeightedProjLine} is equivalent to the quotient stack $[\mathbb{A}^2/\mathbb{G}_m]$ where the 2-dimensional representation of $\mathbb{G}_m$ is of weight $p, q$.
 More generally, in \cite[Theorem 2.18]{Edidin-Hassett-Kresch-Vistoli}, it is shown that any smooth DM stack with trivial generic stabilizer is a quotient stack of the form $[Y/G]$ with $G$ a linear algebraic group acting on an algebraic space $Y$.
-Motivated by this consideration, we compute the inertia stack as well as the Hochschild homology of smooth quotient stacks by linear algebraic groups.
+Motivated by this consideration, we compute the inertia stack as well as the Hochschild homology of derived DM stacks that are quotient stacks by linear algebraic groups.

-\begin{prop} Let $Y$ be a finite-type smooth (hence underived) scheme equipped with a faithful action of a linear algebraic group $G$.
-Assume that the quotient stack $[Y/G]$ is a separated \DM stack.
-Then there are only finitely many conjugacy classes in $G$ with non-empty fixed loci; we denote this finite set by $\mathscr{C}$.
+\begin{prop} Let $Y$ be a finitely presented derived \DM stack equipped with an action of a linear algebraic group $G$.
+Assume that the quotient stack $[Y/G]$ is a separated derived \DM stack.
+Then there are only finitely many conjugacy classes in $G$ with non-empty fixed loci and they are semi-simple; we denote this finite set by $\mathscr{C}$.
 Then we have an isomorphism